Free SEO Tools Every Small Business Actually Needs

 Ahrefs at $99/month.
 Semrush at $139.
 Moz Pro at $99.
 These are excellent tools.
 But for a small business just getting started with SEO?
 Overkill.

-The free tools are that good now.
+The free tools are good now.
+Like, actually good.

 Google gives away more SEO data than they used to charge thousands for.
 Third-party tools offer generous free tiers.
 You can build a solid SEO foundation without spending a dollar.